 28 Weeks Later (2007) was a sequel that was much superior in all regards.

 Danny Boyle and Alex Garland next collaborated on the hard science sf film Sunshine (2007).
 Boyle went onto the award-winning hit of Slumdog Millionaire (2008) and the survival film 127 Hours (2010), the mind-bending hypnotism thriller Trance (2013) and the biopic Steve Jobs (2015), as well as returned to genre material with a theatrically live broadcast stage adaptation of Frankenstein (2011) and the alternate history Yesterday (2019).
-Alex Garland went onto write the script for Sunshine, the excellent science-fiction film Never Let Me Go (2010), the comic-book adaptation Dredd (2012), before making his directorial debut with the excellent artificial intelligence film Ex Machina (2015), which was followed by Annihilation (2018).
+Alex Garland went onto write the script for Sunshine, the excellent science-fiction film Never Let Me Go (2010), the comic-book adaptation Dredd (2012), before making his directorial debut with the excellent artificial intelligence film Ex Machina (2015), which was followed by Annihilation (2018) and the extraordinary tv mini-series Devs (2020).
 He has also been associated with the long-announced remake of Logan’s Run (1976) and Peter Jackson produced film based on the Halo videogame.

 (Nominee for Best Supporting Actor (Brendan Gleeson) at this site’s Best of 2002 Awards).